A BRIEF HISTORY OF ANCIENT SCANDINAVIA

 By about 200 AD the Danes had started to use Runes (a form of writing) for inscriptions.

 After the fall of the Roman Empire in the West in the 5th century the Danes continued to trade with the eastern half of the Roman Empire, which became known as the Byzantine Empire.

 Like the rest of Europe Denmark suffered a terrible outbreak of plague in the 6th century, which killed a large part of the population.
 Despite this trade flourished and in the 8th century the first trading settlements grew up at Hedeby and Ribe.

 The first humans arrived in Finland about 7,000 BC after the end of the last ice age.
 The earliest Finns were stone-age hunters and gatherers.
-Over the millenia successive waves of people entered Finland.
+Over the millennia successive waves of people entered Finland.
 After 2,500 BC the Finns lived by farming.
-About 1,500 BC they learned to make tools and weapons from bronze.
+At about 1,500 BC they learned to make tools and weapons from bronze.
 About 500 BC the Finns learned to use iron.
-However the Finns had little or no contact with the classical civilizations of Greece and Rome.
+However, the Finns had little or no contact with the classical civilizations of Greece and Rome.

 The first people arrived in Norway after 7,000 BC when rising temperatures after the end of the last ice age made the country habitable.
 The first Norwegians lived by hunting (elk, deer, seal and whales) and by fishing.